-Follow the leader – I know.
+Respect the leader – I know.
 That’s the tough one, but as long as you’re there you must respect authority.
-You may not respect him as a leader but you can respect him as the boss.
+That’s our Biblical command.
+You may not respect them as a person but you can respect them as the boss.

 Learn all you can – The fact is we learn more during the stressful and difficult times, so be a sponge.
 You may gain all the wisdom of what not to do when you are in control, but you will learn something if you try.

 Be thankful for the connections and experience – You will be gaining connections in the church (work) world — or at least you have that opportunity.
 It’s easier to network when you’re in the field than it is once you are no longer working.
 Be thankful for that opportunity.